AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="warning" seamless>

+**Caution**:
-The search is case-insensitive. e.g `hans` will match `Hans`.
+* The search is case-insensitive. e.g `hans` will match `Hans`.

-Partial words will be matched only if the start of the word is the same e.g. `T01` will match `T0123456A`.
+* Partial words will be matched only if the start of the word is the same e.g. `T01` will match `T0123456A`.

-To accommodate for future extensions, special characters can be searched.
+* To accommodate for future extensions, special characters can be searched.
 However, no search results may be found as special characters are currently not supported in `NAME` and `NRIC`.

-If currently on Day-View, this command will cause a `switchView` to automatically occur.
+* If currently on Day-View, this command will cause a `switchView` to automatically occur.
 </box>

 <box type="wrong" light>